slimjack/IWC/README.md

 - `scope(optional)` - the scope specified in subscription.

 ######Description:
-`unsubscribe` allows to unsubscribe from a windows change event. `handlerFn` and  `scope` must be the same as specified in subscription.
+`unsubscribe` allows to unsubscribe from windows change event. `handlerFn` and `scope` must be the same as specified in subscription.

 ###SharedData (SJ.iwc.SharedData)
-`SJ.iwc.SharedData` is a type.
+`SJ.iwc.SharedData` is a class.
 It allows to create data objects which are shared between windows.
-All data changes done in one window are replicated to all other windws of the same origin.
+All data changes done in one window are replicated to all other windows of the same origin.

 SharedData members:

 - `get` - return the underlying data.
-- `set` - checks if specified window is open.
+- `set` - sets data.
-- `change` - subscription methods for windows change event.
+- `change` - atomic 'read-modify-write' operation.
 - `onChanged, onceChanged, unsubscribe` - subscription methods for data change event.

 ####constructor
 `new SJ.iwc.SharedData({string}dataId)`

 ######Parameters:
-- `dataId` - the id of the data to be identified in different windows.
+- `dataId` - the id of the shared data.
+Must be the same in different windows.

 ######Description:
 Creates new SharedData object which is bound to the data object identified by `dataId`.